Pursuing our Mission—

 |Spiritual Life on Campus

--When staff gathers to sing hymns for the resident and families this has created special moments.
-It shows that the employees really care about a residents eternal outcome.
+-When staff gathers to sing hymns for the resident and families, this creates special moments.
+It shows that the employees really care about a resident's eternal outcome.

 -Our Activity Directors lead in a morning devotion after breakfast in the dining rooms.
 This also gives opportunity for staff working in the dining rooms to hear some inspiring words to begin the day.